nihonjinrxs/loyno-faculty-site/teaching/cosc-a319/2023f/assignments/assignment-5.md

 meanings, with references, can be found in
 [IANA's TCP Option Kind Numbers list](https://www.iana.org/assignments/tcp-parameters/tcp-parameters.xhtml).

 When parsing options for this assignment, you'll need to provide both the numeric option type `T` as the field `type_id`, as well as a string with the option type name.
 For the option type name field `type`, you will use the option name as listed in the _Meaning_ column of Table 12.2 of your text _The Illustrated Network_.
 Parsed options should also present their byte length `L` as the `length` field and any relevant fields (using their abbreviated names) as defined by the RFC listed in Table 12.2 that defines the option.
 RFCs can be found at [rfc-editor.net](http://rfc-editor.net).
+Note that several of the listed options in the textbook are now obsoleted in the standards, and can now be ignored.

 #### The Checksum Field and IP Pseudo-headers